h2o64/h2o64.github.io/_news/bayescomp23.md

 related_posts: false
 ---

-I presented a poster at the 3rd edition of [Bayes Comp](https://indico.ictp.it/event/10175) in Levi, Finland.
+I will present a poster at the 3rd edition of [Bayes Comp](https://indico.ictp.it/event/10175) in Levi, Finland.

 ***